 (2) Represents the normal and recurring AFFO reconciling adjustments for the NYC Retail Portfolio and Single-Family Rental Portfolio I.

 (3) Adjustments to reflect the AFFO attributable to the Company for DST Properties including non-cash interest expense related to the FMV Option.
-Prior periods adjusted to conform to current period presentation.

 Review of our Policies